fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

   the type of address represented by the Address field.
   Values for this field represent a subset of values found in the IANA registry of Address Family Numbers (available from  {{IANA.address-family-numbers}}).
-Valid values are 1 (representing a 32-bit IPv4 address) and 2 (representing a 128-bit IPv6 address).
+Valid values are as
+  follows:

+  + 1: 32-bit IPv4 address
+  + 2: 128-bit IPv6 address.

 * Reserved: This field MUST be set to 0 and ignored upon receipt.

 * Address: This variable-length field represents an address of appropriate scope (global, if none other defined) that can be used to identify the node.
+The length of this field can be derived from the AFI.

 ## Node Name Sub-Object {#Name}